gringer/synthesis/README.md

 ## Synopsis

+Time: approx 60 mins

-Synthesis is an abstract board game with the goal of creating the spark of life.
+Synthesis is an game with the goal of creating the spark of life.
 The world starts off almost completely empty, with a scattering of basic chemicals.
 Chemicals can increase in complexity, and be combined together to create peptides.
 Peptides can be combined together to create proteins.

 And proteins...?
 Proteins make synthesis easier.
 Proteins give you power.
 Proteins are, quite literally, a game changer.